mtchd/blank-scala/README.md

 ### Wrapping the Customers Balance in a Customer Class

 - Not wrapping the customers balance in a class is simple and clean
 - However, customer is highly likely to store information other than just a singular balance.
 Making it a class makes it extensible for that purpose.
+Given the spec specifically called for "Code not needed to implement the requirements", I've chosen to leave it out.

 ### Using BigDecimal